ansys/DevRelDocs/2024R2_Test/acp_module_markdown-2024R2/classes_model.md

 #### export_h5_composite_definitions(path)

 Save composite definitions to HDF5 file.
-Function is mainly used to exchange composite definitions with ANSYS Workbench
+Function is mainly used to exchange composite definitions with ANSYS Workbench.

 > * **Parameters:**
 >   - path: Save path of the h5 file